Nigerian Moi Moi/Moin moin: Steamed Bean Pudding

 Instructions

-- Wash/clean onions, bell pepper, garlic and set aside.
-Open the tin tomato paste as well.
+- Prep the Vegetables; wash/cut onions, bell pepper, and scotch bonnet (habanero), peel garlic and set aside.
+Open the tomato paste can as well.
+Set aside.

-- Get a big clean mixing bowl, set aside.
-Gently start blending the already deskinned/peeled/washed beans by adding to the blender some beans, onions, pepper, garlic and small tomato paste plus water (yes, I like adding my tomato paste alongside the other ingredients and blending everything.)
-As you blend, pour the mixture into the big mixing bowl.
-Repeat the above process to blend the whole beans about three times or so.
-(For the amount of beans in the recipe it takes me about 2½ -3 cups of water to blend.)
+- Blend the beans (and the ingredients).
+Place the peeled/washed beans into the blender alongside some onions, bell pepper(s), scotch bonnet pepper(s), garlic, tomato paste and water.
+(Note: I like adding tomato paste alongside the other ingredients during the blending process).
+Blend until the mixture is pureed and smooth, then pour into a big clean mixing bowl.
+Repeat the process to blend the entire beans.
+(Note: for the amount of beans in the recipe it takes me about 2½ -3 cups of water to blend).

-- After blending, place a big pot on the stove on low heat and add small some water (about 1 – 1½ cups.
+- Prep water for steaming moi-moi.
+Place a big pot on the stove on low heat and add some water (about 1 – 1½ cups.
 If you have a steamer, it would work better for this purpose.
+Alternatively, boil water in a separate small/medium pot.

-- Use a spoon or cup and gently scoop some moi-moi paste into the moi-moi pouch.
+- Wrap your seasoned moi moi paste.
+For this process, you need moi-moi wrapper (basically something you will use to wrap the paste before you steam them.
+Some people use banana leaves, foil, or moi-moi pouches (which is what I will use today).
+Use a spoon or cup and gently scoop some moi-moi paste into the moi-moi pouch.
 Ensure that each bag has an equal amount of paste for even cooking time.
 Zip up/close tight and then place it inside the pot/steamer (that is on the stove).
-Repeat the process until you scoop up all the entire mix, cover the pot and turn the heat from low to medium-high.
+Repeat the process until you scoop the entire paste, cover the pot and turn the heat from low to medium-high.
 As the “steaming,” continues the water will be reduced; ensure to keep adding water to the pot to avoid drying/burning.

-- Cook for about 30-35 minutes or until moi-moi is ready (and you will know that it is ready by opening one of them and cutting right through.
+- Cook/Steam Moi Moi.
+Cook for about 35-40 minutes or until moi-moi is ready (and you will know that it is ready by opening one of them and cutting right through.
 It will be firmer, and the color would have intensified a bit.)
 If still in doubt cook the moi-moi to the maximum cooking time!
 After turning off, remove pot and place on a tray to cool down.
-Serve by itself, with rice, avocado or Nigerian stew.

 Notes

-You have to be very careful if you are using the blender to de-skin the beans because you do not want to blend it entirely in that process (with the skin on.)
+You have to be very careful if you are using the blender to de-skin the beans because you do not want to blend it entirely in that process (with the skin on).
+The food processor works well too!

-Do not fill up moi-moi cooking pouch to the brim.
+Do not fill up moi-moi cooking pouches to the brim.
 About 65 – 75% full is ideal.☺

 Handle hot moi-moi bags with care.

-Moi-moi Cooking time usually depends on the quantity of paste inside an individual wrap; for instance one-cup wrap will cook faster than two-cup wrap.
+Moi-moi Cooking time usually depends on the quantity of paste inside an individual wrap; for instance one-cup wrap will cook faster than two-cup wraps.

 Do you know about moi-moi?
 And have you eaten it before?
 Tell me in the comment, and SHARE THIS POST!